aaronwlma/aaronwlma.github.io/_posts/2023-07-16-sound-perspective-for-a-mid-sized-church.md

 With that said, the 10% is built on a solid 90%, and the 90% is very often overlooked.
 To help folks retain a healthy mindset in their journey to take the church's worship experience to the next level, I've prepared three mantras that I typically use to keep my expectations in check, and to stay laser-focused on what success means.
 Hopefully, they may be useful to you as well.

 ### "You know you are doing a good job when nobody notices you"
 Most AV teams are pretty familiar with this one.
 When the folks behind the PowerPoint are late to flip a slide, or when the folks behind the soundboard are late to unmute an important mic, heads turn.
 The PowerPoint or soundboard folk then feels the judgment of 500+ individuals as they let the adrenaline rush through their veins, and that is when we truly know what "Jesus take the wheel" means, because our bodies just move to solve the problem, somehow.
-This is generally the kind of scenario that folks think about when they hear "you know you are doing a good job when nobody notices you."
+This is generally the kind of scenario that folks think to avoid when they hear "you know you are doing a good job when nobody notices you."

 But that is really only just half of what this phrase means.
 If you manage to operate in this manner where the congregation does not notice your efforts, then you've done the 90%.
 The remaining 10% is serving in a manner where your own fellow ministry members do not notice you.